 Depending upon market conditions, there may be substantial variability in any period in the total amount of securities we purchase or sell.
-In some cases, the purchase or sale of agency securities could adversely affect the price performance of our PCs relative to comparable Fannie Mae securities.
+In some cases, the purchase or sale of agency securities could adversely affect the price performance of our PCs.
 While we may employ a variety of strategies in an effort to support the liquidity and price performance of our PCs, and may consider additional strategies, those strategies may fail or adversely affect our business.
-We may cease such activities at any time, or FHFA could require us to do so, which could adversely affect the liquidity and price performance of our PCs.
+We may cease such activities at any time, or FHFA could require us to do so, which could adversely affect the liquidity of our PCs.
 We incur costs in connection with our efforts to support our presence in the agency securities market and to support the liquidity and price performance of our PCs, including by engaging in transactions that yield less than our target rate of return.
-We may increase, reduce or discontinue these or other related activities at any time, which could affect our market presence or the liquidity and price performance of our PCs.
+We may increase, reduce or discontinue these or other related activities at any time, which could affect our market presence or the liquidity of our PCs.
 See also "Risk Factors - Investment Factors - Our activities to support the liquidity and price performance of our PCs may not be successful."
 The Incorporated Documents contain additional information about our security performance and market support activities.